A simplified approach to generating synthetic data for disclosure control: Inference from synthetic data

 and, as before, $\bar{v}_M$ has expectation V. When some observed data remain in the synthetic data, its structure must be the same as that of the observed data, so the analyst with synthetic data will use the same methods as if the observed data were available.
-Thus we have $U \approx{~} V$, as for the new variance estimators in section 2.2.
-Substituting the unbiased estimates into (11) we obtain
+Thus we have $U \approx{~} V$, as for the new variance estimators in Section \ref{sec:inference:new}.
+Substituting the unbiased estimate from \eqref{eq:8} into \eqref{eq:7} we obtain

-Reiter's derivation of $T_p$ \cite{Reiter_partial} used PPD but, subsequently, Reiter and Kinney \cite{kinn_R2010} showed that PPD was not required for what they termed ``partial synthesis" and that the estimator $T_p$ could be used in this case.
+Reiter's derivation of $T_p$ \cite{Reiter_partial} used PPD but, subsequently, Reiter and Kinney \cite{reiter_kinney_2012} showed that PPD was not required for what they termed ``partial synthesis" and that the estimator $T_p$ could be used in this case.
 Their argument was based on inference for a Normal mean from completely synthesised data, as well as results from a simulation with incompletely synthesised data.

-That the estimator $T_p$ is also valid without PPD can be seen by noting that dropping the PPD step removes $V$ from equations (11) and (12) and thus substituting (11) into (12) leaves equation (13) for $T_p$ unchanged as an unbiased estimator of $var(Q|D_{syn})$.
+That the estimator $T_p$ is also valid without PPD can be seen by noting that dropping the PPD step removes $V$ from equations \eqref{eq:7} and \eqref{eq:8} and thus leaves $T_p$ unchanged as an unbiased estimator of $var(Q|D_{syn})$.
 Reiter and Kinney argue that PPD is not needed here because synthetic populations are not generated for their examples, and only the observed units are retained in the synthetic data.
-They term this ``partial synthesis".
-We have shown here that this is not valid and the criterion for when PPD is needed is that different methods of inference are used for the real and synthetic data.
+They term this ``partial synthesis" even when all of $Y_{obs}$ are synthesised.
+We have shown here that model-based synthesis never requires the generation of synthetic populations and the criterion for when PPD is needed is that different methods of inference are used for the observed and synthetic data.
 This implies that $T_p$ can also be used to estimate variances of completely synthesised data when this condition holds.
-When the sample sizes differ for observed and synthetic data equation (13) needs modification as
+When the sample sizes differ for observed and synthetic data the expression for $T_p$ needs modification as